Abesuden/University-of-North-Florida/compilers/proj3/README.md

 #### *Only Printing yywrap*

 Someone brought up an issue where there executable was only printing "inside yywrap."
 The solution to this was to set up the `makefile` and then use the `make` command.
 This solved the issue.

+#### *Error With Multiple Line File*

+Eggen said, "I will give you one SQL query per file, and all are only one line."
+Thus, you should not have to worry about multiple line issues.

 [**T^C**](https://github.com/Abesuden/University-of-North-Florida/tree/master/compilers/proj3#lex-and-yacc-yet-another-compiler-compiler)